MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers--kernel-mode-.md

 The image name is rundll32.exe, which is indeed not the image name associated with playing the media clip.

 **Note**
-To set the current thread type .thread &lt;thread number&gt;.
+To set the current thread, type .thread &lt;thread number&gt;.

 For more information about threads and processes, see the following references on MSDN: